yaswanth230755/HuffmanEncoder/README.md

 Create a file `test.txt`:

 Run with file input option to see character frequencies and their corresponding Huffman codes.

+# 💡 Future Improvements

+✅ Add encoding and decoding support (compress and decompress files).

+✅ Provide a CLI utility for file compression and decompression.

+✅ Display compression ratio statistics after encoding.

+✅ Build a simple GUI version using Qt (C++) or Tkinter (Python).

 ## 🔍 Technical Details